dendronhq/dendron-site/vault/dendron.topic.schema.md

 This is extremely useful whenver you want to re-use the outline of a note.
 Examples include daily journals, weekly shopping lists, and weekly reviews.

+NOTE: you'll need to run `> Dendron: Reload Index` whenever you updated your schema for the changes to take effect.

 <a href="https://www.loom.com/share/481b7ab051394c1caa383383bd265755">
 <img style="" src="https://cdn.loom.com/sessions/thumbnails/481b7ab051394c1caa383383bd265755-with-play.gif">
 </a>